 Looking for a tasty low FODMAP snack or light lunch?
 Rice cakes are a versatile low FODMAP food.
-I love making chive dip for the rice cakes and then adding extra toppings like spinach, tomato, smoked chicken and a little salt and pepper.
+I love making my low FODMAP recipe for chive dip for my rice cakes and then adding extra toppings like spinach, tomato, smoked chicken and a little salt and pepper.
 If you can tolerate low FODMAP dairy then try using cottage cheese instead of mayonnaise in the chive dip.

 Note on rice cakes: Rice cakes are a good low FODMAP snack but you need to watch your portion size.
 Rice cakes are low FODMAP at a serving size of 2 cakes but they become high FODMAP at a serving size of 4 cakes.